Hurricanes, Rangers face Game 7 for trip to conference final

 AP Sports Writer

 They’re both leaning on those experiences in another Game 7 on Monday night, the second winner-take-all matchup for each in these Stanley Cup playoffs.
-The winner goes to the Eastern Conference finals for a matchup with two-time reigning Cup champion Tampa Bay.
+The winner goes to the Eastern Conference finals to face two-time reigning Cup champion Tampa Bay.

+“We feel like we have a recipe for success, but they probably do, too,” Rangers forward Andrew Copp said Sunday, adding: “It’s just going to be a matter of who can play the closest to a perfect game tomorrow.”

-The Hurricanes held off the Rangers for the Metropolitan Division title in a race that came down to the final week of the regular season.
-That, along with posting the NHL’s third-best record, gave them a second round of home-ice advantage at PNC Arena — where they have gone 7-0 in the longest streak by any team to start a postseason since 2014.
+The Hurricanes edged the Rangers for the Metropolitan Division title in a race that came down to the final week of the regular season.
+That, along with posting the NHL’s third-best record, secured a second round of home-ice advantage at PNC Arena — where they are 7-0 in the longest streak by any team to start a postseason since 2014.

-“I think there’s confidence just in general,” Carolina coach Rod Brind’Amour said Sunday.
-“We know when we play our game, we’re going to have a good chance.
-You can draw on whatever if you want. … You’ve got another day, so it’s a good opportunity.”

-The home-ice advantage proved vital in surviving a first-round series against a Boston Bruins team that had twice knocked the Canes out of the playoffs in the past three seasons, with Carolina winning a home Game 7 after losing all three road games.
+That proved vital in surviving a first-round series against a Boston team that had twice knocked the Canes out of the playoffs in the past three seasons, with Carolina winning a home Game 7 after losing all three road games.

-The Hurricanes are right back in that position — holding serve at home but losing all three road games against the Rangers.
-Yet forward Vincent Trocheck and defenseman Tony DeAngelo both shrugged off whether having been in the situation before has any value.
+The Hurricanes are back in that position, holding serve at home but losing all three road games against the Rangers.

-Carolina is trying to improve to 7-0 in Game 7s since the former Hartford Whalers relocated to North Carolina in 1997.
-That includes the 2006 Stanley Cup finals against Edmonton with Brind’Amour as captain.
+Carolina can improve to 7-0 in Game 7s since the former Hartford Whalers relocated to North Carolina in 1997.

-The Rangers aren’t fazed by the challenge, even while they’ve managed just one win in six road games during the playoffs.
+The Rangers aren’t fazed by the challenge, even while they’ve managed just one win in six road playoff games.
 New York clawed back from a 3-1 first-round series deficit against Pittsburgh, including a Game 6 road win, and advanced with a Game 7 home win.

-After winning three straight elimination games in that series, the Rangers have rallied from an 0-2 deficit in this one and forced Game 7 with a 5-2 win at Madison Square Garden — their fourth straight in an elimination game during this postseason.
+The Rangers have rallied from an 0-2 deficit in this one and forced Game 7 after winning their fourth straight elimination game this postseason with Saturday night’s Game 6.

-“We found a way to win in Pittsburgh,” Rangers center Filip Chytil said after Saturday’s win.
-“It’s a Game 7 now.
-We have to find a way to win the game and just play how we play at home.”
+“I just think from Day One we talked about getting up when you’re down,” Rangers coach Gerard Gallant said.
+“We’ve worked hard. … We’re a young team, we have a lot of fun and they believe in themselves.”

+The Rangers led nearly all of Game 1 in Raleigh before falling in overtime.
+They never led in the next two games in Carolina, with the Hurricanes controlling play and holding the Rangers to 17 shots — matching a season low — in Thursday’s Game 5 as Gallant said his team “looked tired” and wasn’t “competitive enough.”

 The Hurricanes are trying to return to the Eastern finals for the second time in four seasons.
-They made an unexpected run there in 2019 in Brind’Amour’s first season as coach, ending a nine-year playoff drought.
+They made an unexpected run there in 2019 in Brind’Amour’s first season as coach after a nine-year playoff drought.

-“You do need to enjoy these moments because this is pretty cool,” said Brind’Amour, who said he gets more nervous as a coach than his playing days.
+“You do need to enjoy these moments because this is pretty cool,” said Brind’Amour, who admits getting more nervous as a coach than his playing days.
 “It’s pretty special to have an opportunity like this.”

 Follow Aaron Beard on Twitter at https://twitter.com/aaronbeardap